muttalipkucuk/snippets/README.md

 # .gitignore not working when files are already committed

-1. Commit everything (also `.gitignore` file) so you have nothing to commit
+1. Commit everything (also `.gitignore` file) so nothing is left to commit
-2. Remove everything from your repo by:
+2. Remove everything from the remote repo by:
 ```
 git rm -r --cached .
 ```